LIN3S/SymfonyStandard/README.md

 *app/config/parameters.yml.dist* file:
 `$ cp app/config/parameters.yml.dist app/config/parameters.yml`

-> If the process fails as soon as it finishes, it's because the database is not created.
-Run `php app/console doctrine:database:create` in order to create it.
+> If the process fails as soon as it finishes, it's because the database is not created yet.
+Run `php app/console doctrine:database:create` in order to create it and the create the needed tables with `php app/console doctrine:migrations:migrate --no-interaction` command.

 After that, *if you use a web server*, you should visit the [Symfony permissions section][20] of the installation documentation so your CLI user and web server user are allowed to write.
 Also, if you are using Apache web server,